wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 22 Now when the army of Wilkinson heard those things, they were discouraged ; and all the plans that were well devised by Armstrong,* the chief captain, and scribe of the great Sanhedrim, were of no avail.

-23 So the army of Wilkinson crossed the river again and came into the land of Columbia, at French Mills, near St. Regis; where they went into winter quarters.
+23 So the army of Wilkinson crossed the river again and came into the land of Columbia, at French Mills, near St. Regis ; where they went into winter quarters.

 * Gen. Armstrong, Secretary at War.